duzzisantos/mern-stack-crud-app-HR-ANALYTICS/README.md

 This is a Human Resources (HR) Management application which has full CRUD capabilities - meaning that it creates new, reads existing, updates and deletes text files - which represent employee information - either as general profile information or appraisal records.

 # User story
+ - Who is the user?
+A HR or admin employee or manager.
  - Users want to register newly recruited employees, and therefore would do that with the registration form
  - They want to filter employee details, based on either their staff ID or department - the employee list fulfils this need.
  - They want to appraise existing employees - by having their numbers ready, appraisal information is filled on the appraisal form.